 “It started out because I wanted to build a gorgeous landing page to link to in my Instagram profile.
 Because you only get one link, I wanted a landing page that featured several recent posts to help drive traffic.
 I was able to register the Lizz.blog domain and now use it with Rebrandly to build clean, identifiable links.

-“I’m just getting started, but already have links for my t-shirt shop, some of my most popular posts and anywhere I want to be able to drop a clean and memorable link.”
+“I’m just getting started, but already have links for my t-shirt design business, some of my most popular posts and anywhere I want to be able to drop a clean and memorable link.”

 -Lizz Porter, blogger and marketers at More Than Thursdays